spring-projects/spring-batch/spring-batch-samples/README.md

 ### Remote Partitioning Sample

 This sample shows how to configure a remote partitioning job.
-The master step uses a `MessageChannelPartitionHandler` to send partitions to and receive replies from workers.
+The manager step uses a `MessageChannelPartitionHandler` to send partitions to and receive replies from workers.
 Two examples are shown:

-* A master step that polls the job repository to see if all workers have finished their work
+* A manager step that polls the job repository to see if all workers have finished their work
-* A master step that aggregates replies from workers to notify work completion
+* A manager step that aggregates replies from workers to notify work completion

 The sample uses an embedded JMS broker and an embedded database for simplicity but any option supported via Spring Integration for communication is technically